Teo-KJ/Trying-out-on-Algorithms/README.md

 # Trying-Out-on-Algorithms
 Trying algorithms time complexity with group mates.
+A group project consist of the following members:
+Isaac, Sven, Kai Jie, Toby, Clarence and Dana

 ## Lab 3
 Project is on comparing sorting algorithms, with regards to Merge Sort and Insertion Sort.
 Lab3_final.java is the file we used to identify the comparison.